syntevo/syntevo.github.io/SmartGit/Latest/Gerrit.md

 # Gerrit

+SmartGit provides integration with Gerrit in the *Log* and the *Working Tree* windows.
-SmartGit provides a **Push to Gerrit** command in the **Branches** view if a Gerrit remote has been detected.
+You can invoke the **Push to Gerrit** command in the **Branches** view if a Gerrit remote has been detected.
 It will offer a dialog with special Gerrit-related Push options.

 SmartGit will detect a remote as being connected to Gerrit, if: